 How To Treat Constipation In Cats

-- Beware: more than 50% of male cats who are thought to be constipated actually have a medical emergency.
+- See the vet as more than 50% of male cats who are thought to be constipated actually have a urinary obstruction.

 Just to to prove it happens to us all, here is Loki’s recent health emergency and some advice on how to identify and avoid pet poisons.